FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Grogg, Gregg, Grogan, Groch, Greck, Grech, Gragg and many more.

 This web page shows only a small excerpt of our Groce research.
-Another 161 words (12 lines of text) covering the year 1818 is included under the topic Early Groce History in all our PDF Extended History products.
+Another 161 words (12 lines of text) covering the year 1818 is included under the topic Early Groce History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Groce Notables in all our PDF Extended History products.
+More information is included under the topic Early Groce Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: James Gregg who landed in New Hampshire in 1718; Hugh Gregg settled in Charles Town [Charleston], South Carolina in 1766; Alexander Gregg settled in South Carolina in 1820.